nvroot/Zero-Health/challenges.md

 **Category**: Command Injection
 **Goal**: Execute system commands through the PDF report generation feature.

-**Description**: The PDF generation system uses user-controlled data in system commands.
-Exploit this to execute arbitrary commands on the server.
+**Description**: The PDF generation system at `/api/reports/generate` uses user-controlled data (patient names) directly in system commands without proper sanitization.
+Patient names are used in the PDF metadata and command construction, creating a command injection vulnerability.

 **What you'll learn**:
 - Command injection techniques
 - How user data can end up in system commands
 - The dangers of dynamic command construction

 **Hint**: Look at how patient names and other data are used in the PDF generation process.
-Consider how you might inject additional commands.
+The system uses `wkhtmltopdf` with patient names in the command line.
+Consider how you might inject additional commands by manipulating your patient name.
+Try setting your name to something like `John; ls -la; echo Smith`.

 ---